Menu Close

 An egress window is a window of a certain size that provides a safe exit from a building in case of an emergency.
 These windows are typically installed in bedrooms, basements, and sleeping rooms to ensure that occupants can escape in the event of a fire, earthquake, or other emergency situation.
 Egress windows must meet specific size requirements to allow for an easy exit and access.

 A lot of people will refer to the term “Egress Windows” when in reality the code references “Emergency Escape and Rescue Opening”.
-These requirements can be found in Section R310 of the IRC.
-Again the intent is to provide a means of escape and access for rescue in the event of an emergency, for example a fire.
+Therefore we will use these terms interchangeable throughout the post but they are basically referring to the same thing.
+The intent is to provide a means of escape and access for rescue in the event of an emergency, for example a fire.

-In this article, we will go over the minimum required windows sizes as well as where they are required to be located.
+So with that said, we will go over the minimum required window opening sizes as well as where they are required to be located.

 Where Are Egress Windows Required?
 (R310.1)